liqd/adhocracy3/docs/backend/overview.rst

 `Sheets`:

-    - interface to for a specific resource behaviour:
+    - interface for a specific resource behaviour:

        - api methods
-      - data structure (:class:`colander.Schema`) with following field types:
+       - data structure (:class:`colander.Schema`) with following field types
           - data
           - metadata
           - computed data
           - references
           - backreferences
        - encapsulate data/reference storage

 TODO:: Here it would be great to have a small overview of what sheets do and how they work.
 Maybe give a concrete example of how they are